 Not all super heroes wear capes and no-where is that truer then on the front-line of every FOUR PAWS rescue mission.
 Dr Amir Khalil has been leading the emergency rescue missions for 26 years and for the last 10 years has often been joined by Dr Frank Göritz head vet at the Leibniz Institute for Zoo and Wildlife Research.
 Today we’re taking a moment to celebrate all that they have helped us achieve whilst also giving them a very well-deserved round of applause.

 For Frank, the passion started when he was just eight years old through a combination of wanting to treat his own dog and spending time with a family friend who was a vet.
 After school, Frank enrolled in the army and from there studied veterinary medicine at Humbolt University in Berlin.
 Specialising in wildlife medicine, Frank honed the skills that would later become invaluable on FOUR PAWS rescues around the globe.
 For Amir his passion for animal welfare also started at a young age, but his inspiration came from the characters brought to life on the TV series Daktari, little did he know he would one day be gracing it too.
-Together the pair have travelled to Gaza, Libya, Iraq, Syria, Lebanon, and most recently Sudan.
+Together the pair have travelled to Gaza, Libya, Iraq, Syria, Lebanon, Sudan and most recently Pakistan.

 Both vets, and the team have had to undergo training in order to be able to operate in the often hostile environments and, as Amir says, you have to always be ready for anything.
 But the rewards certainly make the tough conditions worth it.